 These electric warmers are my favorite way to keep crispy food like french fries from getting soggy!

-Make sure you get these ketchup and mustard dispensers!
+Make sure you get these ketchup and mustard bottles!

-You can't have a fry bar without these fun paper fry trays!
+You can't have a fry bar without these classic paper fry trays!

 Hot Dog Bar